Who are the Malaysians?

 But what does bumi really mean?

 The term has been used since independence in 1957, but it's not in the constitution, and how it's defined and applied varies.
-For example, 'bumi' is shown as a single ethnic group in the 2020 census - making up 69.4% of the population - yet it most definitely comprises different ethnicities.
+For example, bumi is shown as a single ethnic group in the 2020 census - making up 69.4% of the population - yet it most definitely comprises different ethnicities.
 And exactly which groups do and don't have bumi status - and which type of status they have and what it means for them - is seriously complicated.

-The largest group of bumis are the Malays, who make up 57.3% of the total population, totalling 18.6 million people.
-Malays are actually indigenous to peninsular Malaysia, but aren't categorised as such because they're politically, economically and socially dominant.There are also a number of communities that aren't considered bumi at all but have been here for centuries.
-They include the Mamak and Peranakan people (more on them below), who have been in talks with the government about gaining bumi status.
-People who are ethnically Chinese and Indian also do not hold bumi status, even if their ancestors were here long before the British.
+There are also a number of communities that aren't considered bumi at all but have been here for centuries.
+They include the Mamaks and Peranakans, who have been in talks with the government about gaining bumi status.
+Malaysians who are ethnically Chinese and Indian don't hold bumi rights either, even if their ancestors were here long before the British.

 Did I mention it was complicated?